po1sigala/live/01-Class-Content/14-MVC-dev/README.md

 * Explain separation of concerns and its benefits

-* Render dynamic HTML using the Handlebars.js template engine
+* Render dynamic HTML using a template engine, like Handlebars.js

 * Dynamically pass data to other helpers or components using built-in helpers